get10101/itchysats/docs/adr/014-rollover-2.0.md

 ## The new protocol

-### 1. We define fixed UTC timestamps for the funding periods.
+### 1. We define fixed UTC timestamps for the funding periods

 The exact timestamps are not decided yet but it will be something along the lines of:
    - Every day at 0400 UTC.